Can Dogs Have Down Syndrome?

 Puppy with Down SyndromeCheck Price on Amazon

 If the puppy survives to adulthood, you may notice that he has some irregular facial features.
 These may only be slight or they may be quite noticeable.
 You may notice his head is smaller than other dogs of the same breed and his face may appear “flat,” with eyes that slant upwards.
 His ears may also be misshapen and his neck a bit shorter than it should be.
 You may also notice is nose is warm and dry when touched.
+Pituitary dwarfism is often linked with poor eyesight in dogs with abnormal facial features.
+A normal dog typically does not have health problems like thyroid problems and pet owners lack knowledge to identify signs at an early state.

 Dogs with Down Syndrome-like symptoms may also be hard of hearing.
 You may notice he doesn’t respond when called or react to sounds as he should.
 A puppy with this condition may also experience eyesight problems.
 You may notice cloudiness in his eyes, which could be an indication of cataracts.
+Some will experience bloody discharge, hair loss, random pain or issues with their rectum.

 In addition, you may notice some behavioral issues in your puppy or dog.
 A puppy may be slow developmentally and fall behind his litters mates.
 For instance, he may be smaller than normal and/or not hit the normal achievements at the same age as his littermates.